fonol/anki-search-inside-add-card/README.md

 # anki-search-inside-add-card
 See the add-on page for a description.
 All contributors welcome.

+The add-on's development always targets the newest Anki version.

+To build, run `npm run build` in the `/web` subfolder.

 https://ankiweb.net/shared/info/1781298089